MrArgie/th1-repl/readme.md

             - `write FILENAME OFFSET DATA`
 - Being able to inspect the interpreter state from another context
 - Being able to abort/cancel a script from another context
+- Runtime subcommands and/or more flexible implementation of subcommands

 WIP